 Champagne Moët & Chandon

-Moët & Chandon needs no introduction and despite having done cellar tours yesterday we will go on this one as well.
-The shape of the cellars varies based on location and the ones that run under Avenue de Champagne are quite different.
-The tours are 1.5 hours and there is an option for a small group 2-hour Tasting Workshop or a 2-hour Grand Vintage Collection tasting.
+Moët & Chandon is a champagne powerhouse and needs no introduction.
+The shape of the cellars varies based on location, and the ones that run under Avenue de Champagne are quite different.
+The tours are 1.5 hours, and there is an option for a small group 2-hour Tasting Workshop or a 2-hour Grand Vintage Collection tasting.
+Moët & Chandon also have an interior restaurant and a garden terrace with a great menu so you can visit it without a tour [reservations strongly recommended].

 Reservations: moet.com